poeli/GOTTCHA2/docs/tutorial.md

 ### Alignment thresholds

 - `-mi, --matchIdentity <FLOAT>`
   Minimum alignment identity for a valid match.
-Default: `0.95` for short reads, `0.85` for Nanopore mode.
+Default: `0.95` for short reads and `0.85` for both Nanopore workflows.

 - `-mf, --matchFraction <FLOAT>`
-  Minimum aligned fraction for a valid match.
-Default: `0.95` for short reads, `0.85` for Nanopore mode.
+  Minimum aligned fraction of the read or signature fragment for a valid match.
+Default: `0.95` for short reads, `0.05` for direct Nanopore mode, and `0.85` for Nanopore chunk mode.

 - `-mg, --matchLength <INT>`
   Minimum alignment length in bp.
 Default: `100`.